Essential Icelandic words and phrases before you travel

 The result will likely be an answer and a stream of words you’ll probably not understand.

 It would therefore be good to know some basic directional words and phrases in Icelandic – left, right, straight ahead, etc. – especially, if the person who gives you directions does not speak any English.

 You’ll find the next 13 phrases in Essential Icelandic 3.

 Our son and his family are planning a trip to Iceland in the summer.
 He and his wife had been to Iceland previously for a few days and know that English is widely spoken.

 Now they want to explore the island with their young children (12, 9, and 5 years) for little longer.

-And this time they want to learn and practice the 50-100 essential words and phrases.
+And this time they want to learn and practice some essential words and phrases.

 Over the next few weeks we’ll add more essential Icelandic words and phrases.

 Learn and Practice Tips

 - Click the black arrow to hear the Icelandic speaker.